Black Diamond Mines Regional Park - December 2020

 note - you can enlarge any part of a picture by left-clicking in and then out again.

-Black Diamond Mines, once California's largest coal mining area, consisted of twelve mines & five small towns.
+Black Diamond Mines, once California's largest coal mining operation, consisted of twelve mines & five small towns.
 As many as 900 miners worked here, some as young as eight years old.

-Coal was extracted here between the 1850s and the early 1900s.
+For fifty years, (1850s - early 1900s) coal was extracted here.
 Then, from the 1920s to the 1940s, sand was mined instead, supplying Hazel-Atlas Glass Co. in Oakland, and, the Columbia Steel Works foundry, in nearby Pittsburg.

 |group photo near the parking area||on the uphill walk to Rose Hill Cemetery||damaged grave stone, see note 1||where the Nortonville Townsite used to be|